-Canadian sanctions laws apply to all individuals and businesses in Canada and to all Canadian citizens and Canadian-incorporated businesses operating outside Canada.
-They prohibit dealings with designated persons or within targeted sectors of specified foreign jurisdictions, and impose screening, reporting, and asset-freeze obligations on regulated financial institutions and other businesses.
-Canadian sanctions laws encompass resolutions passed by the United Nations (UN), as well as other restrictive measures that Canada, alone or in cooperation with its international partners, has imposed on foreign jurisdictions or groups.
+Canadian sanctions laws apply to all individuals and businesses in Canada and all Canadian citizens and Canadian-incorporated businesses operating outside Canada.
+They prohibit dealings with designated persons or within targeted sectors of specified foreign jurisdictions and impose screening, reporting and asset-freeze obligations on regulated financial institutions and other businesses.
+Canadian sanctions laws encompass resolutions passed by the United Nations (UN) and other restrictive measures that Canada, alone or in cooperation with its international partners, has imposed on foreign jurisdictions or groups.

 There are five federal statutes under which the Government of Canada imposes economic sanctions and trade restrictions.